When does the Festival begin and end each day?

-There are eight Donation & Information Stations on Seattle Center grounds during the Festival.
+There are eight Welcome Stations on Seattle Center grounds during the Festival.
 These stations, staffed by knowledgeable volunteers, are your best place to learn about performance schedules, craft vendors, where to eat and much more.
-Please consult your Festival Guide for Donation & Information Station locations.
+Please consult your Festival Guide or the online Festival map for Welcome Station locations.

 Northwest Folklife programs the acts on our various stages through a jury process from those artists who have applied.
 As the sonic footprint of these artists increases, Northwest Folklife does not exclude communities and acts based solely upon their volume.
 Because we select from those who have applied we program a cross-section of what is being played around the Northwest, in backyards, garages, basements, clubs, and community/teen centers.
 As those acts become louder, the Festival has adapted to those needs.

 Musicians have to be able to hear themselves and each other.
 Acts that have loud instruments on stage, (drum kits or amplifiers, for example) the monitors for other artists who are playing with them tend to be turned up in order to hear themselves on stage.
 Many of those artists can’t play “softer,” as it is inherent to their style of music.
 The sound engineers are tasked with making it sound balanced in the audience, so the loudest instrument on the stage usually dictates the volume of the mix coming out to the audience.

 The Northwest Folklife Festival has over 20 stages.
-Compared to most of the other festivals, this means there are a considerable number of performances happening at the same time on a relatively small campus.
+This means there are a considerable number of performances happening at the same time on a relatively small campus.
 While we work toward stages not interfering with each other, it does mean that there is a vast amount of sound circulating at our Festival.
 Festival staff members walk around the festival grounds with decibel meters and limit both stage and busker volumes.

 How do you bring all the Festival performers together?